actions-marketplace-validations/itzzjb_dockai/docs/mcp-server.md

 ### Environment Variables

-Set these before starting the MCP server:
+Set these before starting the MCP server (via the `env` section in your MCP client config):

 | Variable | Required | Description |
 |----------|----------|-------------|